Lee's Summit Municipal Airport

 Kansas City - Lee's Summit Regional Airport is a public use airport in Jackson County, Missouri, United States.
 It is owned by the City of Lee's Summit and is located three nautical miles (6 km) north of its central business district.
 This facility is included in the National Plan of Integrated Airport Systems, which categorized it as a general aviation reliever airport.

 In September, 2024, Lee's Summit revealed that it would be submitting paperwork to rename the airport to take advantage of the increased traffic expected for the 2026 World Cup matches to be held in Kansas City.
-The name would be changed to from Lee's Summit Municipal Airport to Greater Kansas City Regional Airport..
+The name would be changed from Lee's Summit Municipal Airport to Greater Kansas City Regional Airport..
 The new name for the airport was announced on Sept 11, 2025.

 Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned LXT by the FAA but has no designation from the IATA.